Jmartgraphix/camera_photo_renamer/README.md

 ### XMP Sidecar Handling

-The script provides three modes for handling existing XMP sidecar files:
+The script provides an optional XMP sidecar step (interactive prompt, default Yes).
+When enabled, it uses one of three modes for handling existing XMP sidecar files:

 - **`backup`** (default): Moves existing XMP files to the backup directory before creating new ones.
 This preserves any existing metadata while ensuring the new filename information is added.
 - **`skip`**: Skips creating XMP files for images that already have them.
 Useful when you want to preserve existing XMP metadata completely.